andrearosr/gameofdrones-client/README.md

 ## Getting Started

 Clone this repo in your preferred location.

-The `master` branch uses a [heroku-hosted API](https://gofdrones.herokuapp.com/api/v1).
+[Optional] The `master` branch uses a [heroku-hosted API](https://gofdrones.herokuapp.com/api/v1).
 If you want to use a local server instead, run from the project directory:

 `git fetch && git checkout ar/local-server`

 and follow instructions below.

+Using either server,

 1. Run `npm install` or `yarn install`
 2. Start the dev server using `npm start`